Voraka/Gomasom_Decryptor/readme.md

 # This is a tool to decrypt files encrypted by Ransomware "Gomasom".

-#Hope you like it!
+Hope it  helps!